-First, only studies reporting the association between CS and CHDs were included with potential risk of selection bias.
-However, the estimated prevalence of CHDs was similar with data reported in the largest case series of 299 patients with CS (76.6 % vs 74%, respectively) [16].
+First, only studies reporting the association between CS and CHDs were included with a potential risk of selection bias.
+However, the estimated prevalence of CHDs was similar to data reported in the largest case series of 299 patients with CS (76.6 % versus 74%, respectively) [16].
 Second, case series and case reports were often incomplete in terms of detailed in-hospital and long-term clinical outcomes data.
-Finally, the present systematic review covers a large time period (from 1981 to 2022), during which CS genetic diagnostic test, imaging techniques and the quality of care were significantly improved.
+Finally, the present systematic review covers a large time period (from 1981 to 2022), during which CS genetic diagnostic tests, imaging techniques, and the quality of care were significantly improved.